 Your Mayo Clinic team

-Mayo Clinic cardiologists treat people with all types of heart conditions, including children and adults with congenital heart disease.
-Mayo doctors trained in cardiovascular diseases, cardiovascular surgery and other areas collaborate as a multidisciplinary team to provide coordinated, comprehensive care.
+Mayo Clinic doctors treat people with all types of heart conditions, including children and adults with congenital heart disease.
+Mayo doctors trained in cardiovascular medicine, cardiovascular surgery, pediatric cardiology and other areas work together as a team to provide coordinated, comprehensive care.
 This collaborative approach means doctors can often evaluate you and develop a treatment plan within two or three days.

 Expertise and rankings

-Mayo Clinic doctors trained in heart conditions (cardiologists), doctors trained in treating children with heart conditions (pediatric cardiologists) and heart surgeons (cardiovascular surgeons) have extensive experience diagnosing and treating people with tetralogy of Fallot and other congenital heart diseases.
-Mayo doctors evaluate and treat more than 330 people each year with tetralogy of Fallot.
+Mayo Clinic cardiologists, pediatric cardiologists and cardiac surgeons have extensive experience diagnosing and treating people with tetralogy of Fallot and other congenital heart diseases.
+Mayo doctors evaluate and treat about 400 people each year with tetralogy of Fallot.

 Congenital heart disease expertise